linode/apl-docs/docs/post-install.md

 11. Click on `Set Password`

 :::info
-When a password for the Keycloak admin is not provided in the values.yaml (but automatically generated), it is advised to first change the password the password.
+When a password for the Keycloak admin is not provided in the values.yaml (but automatically generated), it is advised to first change the password.
 :::

 ### Sign in to the console